-Vapes are electronic devices designed to deliver vapourised liquids into your lungs when you breathe in.
+Vapes are electronic devices designed to produce an aerosol that you breath into your lungs.

 Vapes aren't water.
 The main ingredient in vapes is propylene glycol, vegetable glycerine or glycerol, and they often also contain nicotine, flavours and other chemicals.
 Vapes may contain harmful chemicals that aren't listed on the pack.